Connect with us

 When it comes to sales infrastructure, he suggests focusing on simplicity and effectiveness.

-“The most important thing in early stage sales is actually making sales.
+“The most important thing in early stage sales is making sales.
 Initially, we used Google Sheets, then switched to a Notion document, and eventually moved to HubSpot when the first two methods became too slow.
 At the beginning, it’s all about acquiring customers”, he explains.

 The best sales leaders, and effective leaders in general, are highly emotionally intelligent people.